-By Hjorth and Miller's dichotomy, \cite{HjorthMiller}, the set of codes for locally countable graphs admitting a Borel end selectors is $\bd12$.
+By a dichotomy theorem of Hjorth and Miller \cite{HjorthMiller}, the set of codes for locally countable graphs admitting a Borel end selector is $\bd12$.
 The result follows as the set of codes for locally countable sidewalks is $\bd12$. \end{proof}

 Unfortunately, Hjorth and Miller's methods do not seem to translate to an effective proof.
-Somewhat unusually, then, we have 2 upper bounds on complexity without the attending niceness theorems.
+Somewhat unusually, then, we have two upper bounds on complexity without all the attending niceness theorems.

 \begin{prb} Find a dichotomy characterizing countable orientability. \end{prb} \begin{prb} Is it the case that if $G$ is locally countable, $\Delta_1^1$, and $\o_B(G)\leq 1$, then $\o_{\Delta^1_1}(G)\leq 1$? \end{prb}